Here is a table to show how Twino compares to others:

 Are Twino profitable?

 Twino reports under the Latvian jurisdiction and does not file accounts with Companies House.
-Its latest set of accounts shows net profits reaching 3.6m EUR for 2018.
-This was a large swing on the 12m EUR loss seen the year before.
+Its latest set of accounts shows net profits reaching 4.4m EUR for 2019.
+This continues the trend of profitability seen in the previous year.
 The latest on the company is good with equity of 15m EUR and cash of 8.1m EUR, putting this in a seemingly healthy position and providing a cushion on a downturn in the economy.

 Twino Operating Model